-Each dash is two-item hash, using the same model as POSTSCRIPT for the representation of the dashlist. dashes is an array of 'on' and 'off', values, and offset is the phase of the pattern.
+Each dash is a hash with two items.
+We use the same model as POSTSCRIPT for the representation of the dashlist. dashes is an array of 'on' and 'off', values, and offset is the phase of the pattern.

 FIELD TYPE EXPLANATION

 dashes hash an array of on-off numbers

 offset number the starting offset value